|Compensation||Emp Relations||Employment||HR Development||Records|

 2. Take the necessary steps to become a student.

-3. Register for classes only on the first day of class.
+3. Register for classes only one week (seven days) before the first day of classes.

 Dependents and spouses of full-time regular employees are eligible for a 50 percent remission of tuition for resident courses offered at the University.